 Variable-speed furnaces are a major improvement.
 Basically, these systems have “gears” they can shift into.
-When they just need to maintain a temperature, they can shift into a lower speed to use less energy and keep the temperature stable.
+When they just need to maintain a temperature, they can shift to a lower speed to use less energy and keep the temperature stable.
 This avoids the energy waste of constantly starting and stopping.

 Think of variable-speed systems like a 6-speed bike.
 If you had a one-speed bike, you’d have to expend the same amount of energy pedaling, no matter how steep you’re climbing or how fast you’re going.
 In the end, that’s going to result in a lot of wasted energy (and sore legs!).
 However, with a 6-speed, you can shift up or down to adjust resistance and conserve energy.
 A variable-speed furnace is like that: it can run at lower or higher speeds as needed, which helps it conserve energy.

 A comfortable, quiet home